dariogarcia/dariogarcia.github.io/_posts/2022-05-22-scientific-publications.md

 An ORC is one which can be differenciated from the state of the art by itself.
 A work producing it's own hypothesis.

 Each ORC has a reliabilty and relevance score, which are initialized to a basic value when the contribution is first made public.
 The basic reliability and relevance comes from the ORC authors', as a commitment to the work.
 This is returned to their correponding owners as the ORC gains it's own reliability (reviews, replications and reproductions) and relevance (citations, dissemination) from other sources and reachesthe baseline point.
 Good reviews by confident and expert authors will increase the ORC reliability, up to a certain threshold.
 To get beyond that an ORC needs to be replicated and/or reproduced at least once by a public and non-conflicting author.
-Citations to the ORC from reliable and relevant papers provide relevance, as well as liked dissemination works linked to the ORC.
+Citations from third-party, non-conflicting reliable and relevant papers provide relevance.
+Liked dissemination works linked to the ORC also provide relevance.
 * Relevance and reliability gain follows a sigmoid, starting slow, peak gradient at the middle, and asymptoting to a maximum.
 * Initial reliability/relevance of an ORC: Each author of the ORC must commit 1/ACR of it's own reliability/relevance to the ORC.
 If one or more authors do not have enough uncommited reliability/relevance, the ORC cannot be made public.